Tlaloc-Es/killpy/README.md

 </div>

-# Delete .venv Directories
+# Delete .venv (Virtualenv, Poetry and Conda) Directories

-`killpy` is a simple tool designed to locate and delete `.venv` directories from your projects (and Conda envs too).
+`killpy` is a simple tool designed to locate and delete `.venv` directories from your projects, including virtual environments created by Poetry and Conda.
 It can help you quickly clean up unnecessary virtual environments and save disk space.

 ## Features